 Students are allowed into the Preparatory School after 8.10am.
-All students who come on to the grounds before then are required to wait in the existing Preparatory School undercover area until 8.10am when they officially greet Dr Males with a morning handshake.
+All students who come on to the grounds before then are required to wait in the existing Preparatory School undercover area until 8.10am when they officially greet Dr Males.
 No games, of any description, are allowed during this time.

 Students are encouraged to apply sunscreen before school and to reapply over the day.